pgscandeias/hugo/content/post/simplify.md

 Thing is, though, now we're free to inject as many or as few `BaseCtaFactory` and `EventCtaFactory` instances as we need, meaning this class will probably never need to be changed again.
 Also, each factory is free to work in whatever way is needed.
 Each can be unit tested individually.

 This code is, in essence, infinitely flexible and expansible.
-And did it really cost us that much development time?
+And did it cost us that much development time?
 Did it really?
 I don't think so.

-Software development gets very complicated very quickly not because we're dealing with hard problems (99% of all code is CRUD anyway, at least in web applications), but because we fail to put in the tiny little extra effort of making things maintainable from the start.
+Software development gets very complicated very quickly not necessarily because we're dealing with hard problems (99% of all code is CRUD anyway, at least in web applications), but because we fail to put in the tiny little extra effort of making things maintainable from the start.
 Then we end up with huge balls of mud no one likes working with.

-Following the SOLID principles really, _really_ helps.
+Following the [SOLID](https://en.wikipedia.org/wiki/SOLID_\(object-oriented_design\)) principles really, _really_ helps.